What is a Credit Card?

 #1 Regular credit cards

-Regular credit cards are the simplest type of credit cards that don’t offer perks and rewards.
-It is ideal for parents who want to provide their children with the convenience of using a credit card.
+Regular credit cards are the simplest type of credit card.
+They don’t offer perks and rewards.
+They are ideal for parents who want to provide their children with the convenience of using a credit card.

 One benefit of regular credit cards that they have a predetermined credit limit, which allows the user to control their use of the card.
 Once the purchases have reached the limit, no further purchases can be made, and they will need to make payments first in order to open up the card again.